artecs-group/RVfpga-sim-addons/Integrated_Systems_Architecture/Lab3/README.md

 ## Exercise 2
 Measure the CPI using the Performance Counters for the program provided below, that was used in a previous lab, with all VeeR EH1 core features enabled.
 Compare the result with the one you obtained in the previous lab for the same situation.

 Then, test the program both in the RVfpga-ViDBo simulator.
 We next copy the code that you must use, which is slightly modified with respect to the one used in the previous lab.
-Use the project downloaded in the previous exercise (HwCounters_Example) and placed in your home directory, and simply substitute the program for the one provided below.
+Use the project downloaded in the previous exercise (HwCounters_Example) and placed in your home directory, and simply substitute the program for the one provided below in file ```Test_Assembly.S```.
 Note that, in this program and unlike the previous lab, we repeat the same code a high number of times, in order to reduce undesired effects such as I$ misses.
 You can calculate the average CPI by dividing the total number of cycles by the total number of instructions executed.

 ```
    .globl Test_Assembly